 Coop: Oh, sorry.
 Force of habit I guess.

-- Space Ghost in the Coast 2 Coast episode "Lawsuit" after meeting his old enemy Dr. Nightmare.
+- Space Ghost in the Space Ghost Coast to Coast episode "Lawsuit" after meeting his old enemy Dr. Nightmare.

 - From My Little Pony: Friendship Is Magic, when the mane six face off against Discord for the second time:

 Discord: Will you ever learn?

 Twilight Sparkle: I'll tell you what we've learned, Discord!
 We've learned that friendship isn't always easy, but there's no doubt it's worth fighting for!

 - In Wakfu season 2, Yugo gives one to Quilby.